- ENES 317: Introduction to Engineering Leadership (3 credits, DSSP)

 The engineering industry requires leadership to be exercised at all layers of an organization and today’s engineering leaders need to lead with a global vision and be knowledgeable of how to effectively lead global teams.
 The minor will position students to be more competitive in the job market and help students develop the skills necessary to be an effective leader and manager.

-The minor in global engineering leadership complements students’ technical skills and knowledge acquired in their coursework and develops the skills necessary to lead with a global vision, work effectively with others to address social issues, and engineer solutions that improve communities and organizations.
+The minor in global engineering leadership is designed to develop the skills necessary to lead with a global vision, work effectively with others to address social issues, and engineer solutions that improve communities and organizations.

 Students may earn the minor and a notation on their official transcript by successfully completing coursework which focuses on developing the following:

-- An understanding of leadership theories and current best practices for leading within the engineering industry
+- An understanding of leadership theories and current best practices for leading within engineering industry

 - A personal approach to leadership grounded in one’s strengths